-Precepting faculty for National Midwifery Institute must be health professionals providing primary care for pregnancy, birth, postpartum, and newborn care, and may also provide reproductive healthcare services for their communities and birth care in an out-of-hospital setting.
-This may include midwives (LMs, RMs, CPMs, CNMs, etc.), family practice physicians, and other care providers.
+Precepting faculty for National Midwifery Institute must be health professionals providing primary care for pregnancy and birth in an out-of-hospital setting, postpartum care, newborn care, and may also provide reproductive healthcare services.
+They may be midwives (LMs, RMs, CPMs, CNMs, etc.), family practice physicians, or other care providers.
 Contact NMI today to discuss your qualifications!

-As precepting midwives observe and document increasing skill in their apprentices, they are expected to respond by making additional responsibilities and practice opportunities available to students at an appropriate rate for their acquisition and in accordance with their practice policies.
+As precepting midwives observe and document increasing skill in their students, they are expected to respond by making additional responsibilities and practice opportunities available to students at an appropriate rate for their acquisition.

 All precepting faculty must:

-Agree to uphold NMI program goals, the Philosophy and Purpose Statement, and the Mission Statement;
+Agree to uphold NMI Program Goals, Philosophy and Purpose Statement, and Mission Statement;

 Demonstrate an effective teaching style, incorporating student input and feedback;